Quick Answer

 Driving Record

-Insurers consider drivers with records of reckless driving, driving under the influence (DUI), and revoked or suspended driving licenses to be high-risk.
-If your records indicate such infractions in the last 3 to 5 years, you can brace for expensive life insurance quotes.
+Insurers treat reckless driving, DUI convictions, and revoked or suspended licenses as indicators of elevated risk.
+If your record shows any of these infractions within the last 3 to 5 years, expect meaningfully higher quotes.
 According to NerdWallet, a DUI conviction can result in premiums that are 50% to 100% higher than standard rates, depending on the carrier and how recently the infraction occurred.

 Coverage Length and Cost

-The policy type and coverage amount will determine the quotes you get.
-Generally, term life policies have the most favorable quotes; universal life is more expensive than term life, and whole life policies have the most expensive quotes.
-According to Forbes Advisor’s 2026 life insurance cost analysis, the average monthly premium for a $500,000 whole life policy for a healthy 35-year-old male is approximately $451, compared to roughly $28 for an equivalent 20-year term policy.
+The policy type and coverage amount directly determine the quotes you receive.
+Term life policies carry the most favorable premiums.
+Universal life costs more than term, and whole life policies carry the highest premiums of the three.
+According to Forbes Advisor’s life insurance cost analysis, the average monthly premium for a $500,000 whole life policy for a healthy 35-year-old male is approximately $451, compared to roughly $28 for an equivalent 20-year term policy.
 Major carriers offering all three policy types include New York Life, Northwestern Mutual, Prudential, and MassMutual.

 Current Financial Issues

-Insurance companies typically consider bankruptcy when quoting life insurance.
+Insurance companies typically weigh financial history during underwriting.
 Most insurers will decline your application if you have filed for bankruptcy, faced home foreclosure, or defaulted on a loan in the past two to five years.
-This is partly because financial distress is considered an indicator of elevated moral hazard risk in actuarial modeling, a standard recognized by the Society of Actuaries (SOA).
+Financial distress is treated as an indicator of elevated moral hazard risk in actuarial modeling, a standard recognized by the Society of Actuaries (SOA).

-If you have recently experienced a financial crisis, work with a seasoned life insurance agent to help you find companies that might consider you and compare quotes.
-Additionally, all factors that affect your credit score — as measured by agencies such as Experian, Equifax, and TransUnion — affect your options for good life insurance quotes, since many insurers use credit-based insurance scores as part of their broader eligibility assessment.
+If you have recently gone through a financial crisis, an experienced independent agent can help you identify carriers that may still consider your application.
+Credit-related factors, as measured by agencies such as Experian, Equifax, and TransUnion, also affect your options, since many insurers use credit-based insurance scores as part of their eligibility assessment.

 Reasons To Compare Life Insurance Quotes

-A life insurance quote or quotation is an estimation of premiums you can expect to pay once you get a policy.
-Comparing various quotes can benefit you in several ways, such as:
+A life insurance quote is an estimate of the premiums you can expect to pay once a policy is issued.
+Comparing quotes from multiple carriers can benefit you in several concrete ways.

 Selecting the Right Policy

-Comparing life insurance quotations helps you choose the right plan, offering the highest coverage at a cost that fits your budget.
-You can contact the insurer or use an agency, broker, and online calculator to compare various quotes and ascertain how much you will be paying based on your earnings and eligibility.
-Platforms such as Policygenius, SelectQuote, and Ladder Life allow consumers to compare quotes from multiple carriers simultaneously at no cost.
+Comparing quotations helps you choose a plan that offers the coverage you need at a cost that fits your budget.
+You can contact insurers directly or use an independent broker or online comparison tool to see how premiums differ based on your profile.
+Platforms such as Policygenius, SelectQuote, and Ladder Life allow consumers to compare quotes from multiple carriers at no cost.

 Finding a Plan Fit for Your Insurance Needs